Skip to content

 holiday safety tips for dogs

-There is no question the holidays are fun for us and our dogs especially when family or guests are over.
-But things can take a quick turn for the worst if your dog laps up some alcohol or accidentally consumes a caffeinated product.
-And if your dog has Territorial Aggression that's a whole other matter.
+The holidays are a fun and exciting time for us—and for our dogs—especially when family and guests are around.
+However, things can quickly take a turn for the worse if a dog laps up alcohol or accidentally consumes a caffeinated product.
+And if your dog struggles with territorial aggression, the situation becomes even more complicated.

 Dog Aggression

-If you have a fearful, territorial or aggressive dog and they have not undergone behavior modification then here are some tips when having guests over.
+If you have a fearful, territorial, or aggressive dog who has not undergone behavior modification, it’s important to take extra precautions when having guests over.

-• If your dog is ok with guests but has some fearfulness, or is just more of a solitary animal you can let them roam and give them breaks in a locked room with or without a crate with some nice classical music playing.
+If your dog is generally okay with guests but is fearful or prefers solitude, you can allow them to roam initially and provide breaks in a locked room, with or without a crate.
+Playing calming classical music can help them relax during these downtime periods.

 Is your Dog an Escape Artist ?